tari-project/rfcs/src/RFC-0131_Mining.md

 a low likelihood of unforeseen optimizations that will give a single miner a considerable advantage.
 It also means that it stands a good chance of being "commoditized" when ASICs are eventually manufactured.
 This would mean that SHA3 ASICs are widely available from multiple suppliers.

-### The block distribution

-A 50/50 split in hash rate among algorithms minimises the chance of hash rate attacks.
-In Tari, a 50/50 split is employed in favour of merge mining RandomX with Monero and Tari with Sha-3x respectively.

 ### The difficulty adjustment strategy

 The choice of difficulty adjustment algorithm is important.
 In typical hybrid mining strategies, each algorithm operates